 We purchase the majority of our merchandise from manufacturers, who ship directly to each store.
-Our largest suppliers include Whirlpool, Ashley, and Magnavox, who accounted for approximately 13.3%, 12.1%, and 11.3% respectively, of merchandise purchased in 2000.
+Our largest suppliers include Whirlpool, Ashley, and Magnavox, who accounted for approximately 14.0%, 12.8%, and 12.3%, respectively, of merchandise purchased for the first three months of 2001 and 13.3%, 12.1%, and 11.3%, respectively, of merchandise purchased in 2000.
 No other supplier accounted for more than 10.0% of merchandise purchased during this period.
 We do not generally enter into written contracts with our suppliers.
 Although we expect to continue relationships with our existing suppliers, we believe that there are numerous sources of products available, and we do not believe that the success of our operations is dependent on any one or more of our present suppliers.